wt-himble/wt-himble/README.md

 **What I do:**

 What do I do on GitHub?
 I would say it's 90% making empty commits and 10% actually doing something.
-I treat coding languages like I treat my girlfriends.
-I have commitment issues.
-That is to say, I don't have a specialty.
-If you were looking for someone who exclusively codes in JavaScript, I'm not your guy.

 **What I do for fun:**